alvarolop/datagrid-client/client-spring-queries/README.md

 ### Ickle: query2
 This is the most complete way of querying.
 It allows normal and full-text queries.
+Ickle is the recommended way of making queries in RHDG.

 When querying a field:
 - If a field is analyzed, queries must use **"\<fieldName> : \<fieldValue>"**.
 E.g. description is analyzed: `"from com.example.clientdatagrid.Team where description : 'This is the initial team'"`
-- If the field is not anylized, queries must use **"\<fieldName> = \<fieldValue>"**.
+- If the field is not analyzed, queries must use **"\<fieldName> = \<fieldValue>"**.
 E.g. teamName is not analyzed: `"from com.example.clientdatagrid.Team where teamName = 'Barcelona'"`

 Check the documentation for more information about queries: https://access.redhat.com/documentation/en-us/red_hat_data_grid/7.3/html/red_hat_data_grid_user_guide/indexing_querying#query_ickle

 ## 7. Performing queries using JSON and the REST API

-If the REST server endpoint is enabled, you can now perform puts, gets and queries directly using REST:
+If the REST server endpoint is enabled, you can now perform puts, gets and queries directly using REST.
+These are some examples:

 ```bash
 # Get all the keys from cache 'default'